nucypher/nucypher/docs/source/index.rst

 The NuCypher Network proxy re-encryption (PRE) service is now the PRE Application on the Threshold Network.

-The PRE application is the first of many *threshold cryptography*-based applications to be hosted on the Threshold Network.
+The PRE Application is the first of many *threshold cryptography*-based applications to be hosted on the Threshold Network.
 PRE is an end-to-end encryption protocol that is a more scalable, more flexible form of
 `public-key encryption <https://en.wikipedia.org/wiki/Public-key_cryptography>`_ and enables a group of proxy entities to transform encrypted data from one public key to another, without the power to decrypt the data or gain access to any